7 Day Digital Detox Printable (How to Stay Off Your Phone)

 Turn off your phone at 7 p.m. and spend the time engaging with your family and taking care of yourself.
 A good book and a hot bath will feed your soul much more than scrolling your Instagram feed.

 Charge your phone outside your room while you sleep so you aren’t tempted to check it if you wake up.
-If you’re thinking this won’t work for you because you wake up using your phone alarm, buy an inexpensive alarm clock like one of these.
+If you’re thinking this won’t work for you because you wake up using your phone alarm, buy an inexpensive alarm clock like the one I mention at the end of my Healthy Morning Routine Post.

 Leave the Phone Off In the Morning